SangameshPK-2003/Amazon-Clone/readme.md

    - Replicates the footer section with links to different pages and legal information.

 ### Demo
-   - To see demo of this project, click here()
+   - To see demo of this project, simply visit [Amazon-Clone](https://sangameshpk-2003.github.io/Amazon-Clone/)